openstack-archive/fuel-specs/specs/9.0/cgroups.rst

         - mongodb
         - ceph services

-All described services above will be moved  under cgroups resources control, but cgroups limits will not be activated by default.
-So cgroups profiles will be configured for proposed resources without specified limits if they were not explicitly stated by the user.
+User will be able to move all services described above under cgroups resources control(we specified only openstack related set of services in provided list, but, user is able to move any service what he want under the cgroup control).
+User should prepare special configuration JSON string for each service what supposed to be moved under the cgroups control(cgroups utils will be installed even if no cgroup's settings are specified).

 User will be able to specify limits via API/CLI (one more field will be brought into yaml with cluster's settings structure by user).
 New puppet task to apply cgroups configuration on target nodes will be added as well.

 As there is one source of limits for all cluster nodes we should support relative values for specific resources(like RAM).
 Format of proposed relative